richardtwang/HVT/README.md

 -The census folder contains census data matched by zip codes for each ncid (voter).

--The voter_data folder contains cleaned .xlsx files (100 total) containing voting information for all voters of North Carolina.
+-The voter_data folder contains cleaned .xlsx files (100 total) containing voting information for all registered voters of North Carolina.

 -The Interactive Model folder contains a macro-enabled .xlsx file representing the logistic regression output as a user interface (UI). instructions on using the UI can be found in Appendix B of the corresponding paper [here](https://rtwrtw8.github.io/papers/Modeling%20Voter%20Turnout.pdf).